jeffreyfei/classnotes-f2018/cs-348/finals-summary-notes.md

 # Finals Summary Notes

+## Normal Forms

+#### 1NF
+- Column of a table cannot hold multiple values
+- Only hold atomic values

+#### 2NF
+- Table is in 1NF
+- If a candidate key has multiple attributes, then part of that candidate key cannot determine anything

+    e.g.

+    AB -> C
+    A -> D
+    B -> E

+- We can see that in this case AB is a candidate key, however subset in AB is used to determine other attributes.
+Therefore the above relation is not in 2NF

+#### 3NF

+- No _transitive dependency_

+#### BNCF

+- In a non trivial relation X->Y, X must be a superkey

 ## Optimization

 - **Clustering index** - tuples in the relation with similar values for A are stored together in the same block